astropuffin/oakmtg.club/content/english/candidates/faye-e-taylor.md

 ### Introduction

-Taylor is not seen as a serious candidate in the D3 race.
-She has very little online presence, and instead distributes flyers in person.
+Taylor is not seen as a major candidate in the D3 race.
+She has very little online presence and instead distributes flyers in person.
 This profile was updated on 9/12/20 to reflect an additional [Oaklandside article](https://oaklandside.org/2020/09/11/district-3-council-candidates-differ-on-housing-police-and-the-meaning-of-progressive/) published that features Taylor.

 ### Background